Considerations for Setting Up Kafka Receiver

 Static Membership

 To avoid issues with Kafka rebalance, and to generally make reconnecting an endpoint to Kafka faster, a static membership is employed with the Kafka Receiver.
-As a result, the connection info for the IIEP on Kafka is cached for a default of up to 30 minutes.
+As a result, the connection information for the IIEP on Kafka is cached for a default of up to 30 minutes.
 If the IIEP is scheduled to run before the 30 minutes elapse, the reconnects are a bit faster.
 For this reason, the session timeout in the Kafka driver is set to be 30 minutes which is the default maximum on a Kafka installation.
 If this is configured differently, set this timeout manually from the default setting, which is 1800000 for 30 minutes in milliseconds.
 To set manually, navigate to the Kafka.Receiver.<ENDPOINT-ID>.SessionTimoutInMs configuration property.

 SASL Authentication